npanerugithub2024/npanerugithub2024/README.md

 ### Hi there, I'm Nav 👋

-I'm a civil/structural engineer passionate about data science, GIS, and infrastructure tech.
+I'm a structural engineer passionate about data science, GIS, and infrastructure tech.
 Currently learning and contributing through projects in Python, Git, and open-source collaborations like Omdena.

 🛠️ Tools & Languages: